LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Experiment

 As shown in Tab.~\ref{tab:exp_node_classification}, RAMP-7B consistently outperforms both traditional GNNs and text-only PLM baselines across all datasets.
 This dual advantage stems directly from its unique architecture, which successfully unifies the strengths of both paradigms. \textbf{Against GNNs} like GraphSAGE, RAMP's superiority comes from its preservation of \textbf{Semantic Fidelity}; traditional GNNs suffer an information bottleneck by pre-compressing rich text into fixed embeddings, whereas RAMP’s message passing layers reason over the target node’s full raw text to capture nuanced semantics.
 Simultaneously, \textbf{against PLMs} like its own backbone (Qwen-2.5-7B-Instruct), RAMP's gains demonstrate the value of \textbf{Structural Integrity}.
 While the backbone LLM only processes isolated node texts, RAMP's message passing allows it to integrate rich contextual information from the multi-hop neighborhood for more informed predictions.
 By unifying deep text reasoning with graph propagation, RAMP thus overcomes the limitations of both prior approaches.
 Crucially, the architectural unification also allows RAMP to consistently surpass other hybrid methods like OFA and LLaGA across most benchmarks, achieving leads up to 6.77\% (on PubMed) and 4.83\% (on Arxiv).
 This validates our raw-text anchored message-passing scheme, which maintains a persistent link to the semantic source at every layer, a feature absent in other integration models that aggregate already-compressed representations.

-Finally, we include results of PromptGFM~\citep{zhu2025llm}, which reports state-of-the-art (SOTA) scores by leveraging GPT-4o as its graph understanding module.
-While not directly comparable due to its use of a powerful, closed-source model, these numbers serve as a reference upper bound.
-Importantly, despite being built on a 7B open-source backbone, RAMP closes a significant portion of the performance gap, trailing by only 0.97\% on PubMed and 1.63\% on History, while averaging about 6.5\% lower across all six benchmarks.
-This shows the competitiveness of our lightweight, reproducible architecture.
-Crucially, unlike PromptGFM which operates on pre-summarized text, RAMP’s message passing layers reason directly over the target node’s raw text at each step, maintaining full semantic fidelity throughout the aggregation process.
+We also compare against two more recent baselines: GOFA~\citep{kong2024gofa}, a generative graph foundation model, and PromptGFM~\citep{zhu2025llm}, which prompts an LLM to emulate GNN aggregation.
+To ensure a fair comparison under comparable computational budgets, we re-implement PromptGFM using the same Qwen-2.5-7B-Instruct backbone as RAMP (denoted PromptGFM (Qwen)), replacing its original GPT-4o dependency.
+As shown in Tab.~\ref{tab:exp_node_classification}, RAMP-7B consistently outperforms both methods across nearly all datasets, with particularly large margins on PubMed (+8.87\% over GOFA, +7.32\% over PromptGFM (Qwen)) and Arxiv (+16.27\% over GOFA, +7.74\% over PromptGFM (Qwen)).
+These results demonstrate that RAMP's raw-text anchored message-passing scheme yields consistent advantages over recent strong baselines across diverse datasets.

 \paragraph{GraphQA.} Beyond node classification, we evaluate RAMP on the GraphQA task, where the graph offers additional contextual information for answering questions.
 Tab.~\ref{tab:exp_graphqa} compares RAMP with its backbone, Qwen-2.5-7B-Instruct, and GNN-based baselines (including GNP, G-Retriever, GRAG, and Align-GRAG).

-RAMP-7B achieves a 0.36\% improvement over the backbone, and also surpasses other baselines, indicating that message passing allows the model to better leverage complementary signals from the graph.
-Although the gain against the backbone is modest, this result validates that RAMP’s unified generative architecture naturally extends beyond classification and can incorporate structural context in complex reasoning tasks.
+As shown in Tab.~\ref{tab:exp_graphqa}, RAMP-7B achieves 93.86\%, surpassing all baselines including its own backbone (93.50\%).
+The 0.36\% gain over the backbone may appear modest in absolute terms; however, this must be contextualized against the strength of the baseline.
+The backbone is not an off-the-shelf model but a heavily fine-tuned variant using the same LoRA configuration (rank=64) as RAMP (see App.~\ref{app:finetuing_setting}).
+To provide a fuller picture, we note that the original, un-tuned Qwen-2.5-7B-Instruct achieves only 45.84\% in a zero-shot setting.
+The massive gain from 45.84\% to 93.50\% is attributable to task-specific fine-tuning alone, while RAMP's further improvement represents a 5.5\% reduction in remaining error—a non-trivial step that the text-only model cannot achieve without graph structure.